 Player Eligibility for Playoffs

-A player Must Play a minimum of ten (10) regular season games to be eligible for post-season play.
+A player MUST play a minimum of ten (10) regular season games to be eligible for post-season play.
 Suspended players are not to include suspended games as games played.

 Teams caught playing an ineligible player during a playoff game will not only forfeit that game but will automatically be suspended from further competition.

-The goal crease rule has been implemented!!
 This rule is enforced when an offensive player stands within the blue goal crease for a count of three (3) seconds at a standstill.
 When this occurs, either referee shall blow their whistle to stop play.
 The restart shall take place in the neutral zone outside the attacking blue line.

 When a goaltender is hit anywhere in the face with a puck the play will be blown dead immediately for the safety of the goaltender.
 If by chance the puck ends up in the net the goal will not be awarded.
 The restart of the game will be in the defensive zone.